-There are so many things to consider.
+There are so many things to consider when you're getting your floral shop set up.
 Where should you meet them for a consultation?
 What do you do during a consultation anyway?
 How far in advance should you book a client?
 What do you do with those Pinterest brides with intimate budgets and caviar dreams?
 We're going to get into all of that and more today!

 Getting this information in advance gives you the opportunity to think of potential talking points to help break the ice during the initial consultation.
 However, aside from the basic details of the client, the date, and the style of the wedding, probably the two most important pieces of information you need are: the budget and size of the wedding.
 In a moment we'll talk about what to do when the two don't quite line up but knowing this information in advance can help develop a game plan for helping client find a balance between their dreams and the reality of their budget.

 We started our St. Louis floral shop, Twisted Willow, from our own home so doing consultations in our "studio" wasn't an option.
 We chose to do consultations in a coffee shops.
 Don't be nervous about this.
 Remember, you are the professional.
 A potential client is going to think that whatever you're doing is a standard practice unless you act like it isn't.
 If you show you're uncomfortable in the location you choose, they will be too.
 So treat the out-of-office consultation as a feature rather than a bug.
 Just say, "Here are a couple of options for coffee shops we normally meet at."
 Then leave at that.